Adult Opportunities

 Content Detail

 Develop the skills to identify winter trees using clues found in buds, fruits, leaf scars, bark, and branching patterns.
-Leaves are one of the first characteristics used to identify trees.
-By learning to use other parts of the tree for identification, participants can develop the skill to identify trees even in winter when leaves are gone.
+Leaves are one of the first characteristics taught when identifying trees; by learning to use other parts of the tree for identification, you can develop the skill to identify trees in winter when leaves are gone.

 The class begins with a self-paced online lesson, where you will learn the foundational skills and terminology related to identifying deciduous trees.
-Then come to The Morton Arboretum for the in-person field session, when you will develop and hone your tree ID skills with the guidance of your instructor.
-As you walk the grounds of the Arboretum, you will work with other participants to practice identifying trees using the skills you learned online.
+Then, a field session at The Morton Arboretum will provide the opportunity to develop and hone your tree ID skills with the guidance of an instructor.
+As you walk the grounds of the Arboretum, you will work with other course participants to practice identifying trees using the skills you learned online.

 This program includes self-paced online components and an in-person session.